Jazz and mento

 either the Cole Mentor Orchestra or Aldophe Thenstead's Mentor

 Boys.
+Interesting!
 The fusion of 1920s jazz and "mentor" music, often complete with

 banjo, is an enjoyable combination.
 Thirty years before mento's